 DALLAS -- The Sharks didn't practice Wednesday as scheduled, coach Todd McLellan choosing to cancel the session in the aftermath of Dan Boyle's injury.

 "It was an emotional day," McLellan said, adding that the players also were physically taxed after skating short-handed for much of Tuesday night's 6-2 victory over the St. Louis Blues.

 Boyle was checked into the boards, illegally, by Blues forward Maxim Lapierre early in the first period and left the game on a stretcher.
 Retaliating for the hit, Matt Pelech earned a game misconduct and Andrew Desjardins drew 17 minutes in penalties, putting the Sharks down three skaters.

 Boyle was hospitalized overnight in St. Louis.
-He returned to San Jose on Wednesday
+He returned to San Jose on Wednesday for further medical evaluation.

 "I'm OK," he wrote in a text to this reporter.
 "That was scary.
 Hopefully the symptoms will be very minor, if any, going forward."